 The school offers undergraduate, master’s and doctoral courses in economics.

-First place nationwide in the Brazilian Education Ministry’s General Course Index (IGC) eight times out of 12, competing against more than 2,000 higher education institutions across the country, in all areas of knowledge.
+First place nationwide in the Brazilian Education Ministry’s General Course Index (IGC) night times out of 13, competing against more than 2,000 higher education institutions across the country, in all areas of knowledge.

 First place nationwide in the National Student Performance Exam (ENADE) in economics three times out of five.

-Top-rated economics department in Latin America and 76th best in the world in the Tilburg University Ranking.
+Top-rated economics department in Latin America in the Tilburg University Ranking.

 First place in RePEc index of economics courses in Brazil.

-First place in the National Association of Graduate Economics Centers (ANPEC) National Selection Exams in 2018 and 2019.
+First place for the 3rd time, in the last 4 ANPEC appraisals of undergraduate economics courses in Brazil.
 The ANPEC Exam is used to select students for master’s and doctoral courses in economics throughout Brazil.

 FGV EPGE has come first in the Brazilian Econometric Society’s awards more times than any other school.